School of Multidisciplinary Social Sciences and Humanities

 Attributes: Experiential Learning Requirement

-(Repeatable for credit) (Cross-listed with AS 40095 and AS 70095) Topic to be announced in the schedule of classes booklet.
-Repeated registration permitted when content varies.
+(Slashed with AS 70095) (Repeatable for credit) Topic to be announced in the schedule of classes.

 Prerequisite: Graduate standing; and special approval.